 The NHTSA encourages people to make an honest assessment about whether driving is still a safe option.
 It has stated: “Ask yourself, or the older driver in your life: Can you remember the routes you frequently drive?
 Do traffic signs and signals, or other motorists make you feel overwhelmed while driving?
 Have you recently received a ticket or citation for a driving violation, or been in a minor crash?”
 For those who can no longer drive as safely as in the past, it is time to work together to make alternative transportation arrangements.

 Los Angeles car accident lawyer Sean Salamati urges those in and around Southern California to take road safety seriously whether you are 18 or 80.
 A car crash can cause death or serious injury, as well as financial, physical, and emotional losses.
-If you have been injured in an accident in CA, call the Salamati Law Firm for a free case evaluation.
+If you have been injured in an accident in Southern California, call the Salamati Law Firm for a free case evaluation.

 Additional Older Driver Safety Awareness Week resources: